danielabar/meblog/src/markdown/datadog-heroku-rails.md

 Now whenever you shell into either staging or production, you'll have a strong visual cue that you're in a deployed environment.

 <aside class="markdown-aside">
 I use <a class="markdown-link" href="https://danielabaron.me/blog/how-i-setup-my-terminal/">iTerm with ohmyzsh</a>, so the above technique has only been tested on this particular setup.
+You can also find further details about this technique on <a class="markdown-link" href="https://superuser.com/questions/403650/programmatically-set-the-color-of-a-tab-in-iterm2">superuser</a>
 </aside>

 ## Summary

+From my experience in going through this setup, I found Datadog's documentation sometimes lacking visibility on specific options.
+However, their customer support team was highly responsive and helpful in answering my questions, usually within the same day or the next.

 In this guide, we walked through integrating Datadog APM for a Rails application deployed to Heroku.
 Key steps included adding the Datadog buildpack, enabling Heroku dyno metadata, configuring environment variables for the Datadog agent, setting up unified service tagging, and setting up auto instrumentation in the Rails application with the `datadog` gem.
 We also learned a useful tip for terminal tab management.